smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 For a summarized list of proposed changes, see the [Changes Checklist](#changes-checklist) section.

 It is not currently possible for users of the SDK to configure a client's maximum number of retry attempts.
 This RFC establishes a method for users to set the number of retries to attempt when calling a service and would allow users to disable retries entirely.
+This RFC would introduce breaking changes to the `retry` module of the `smithy-client` crate.

 Terminology
 -----------

+- **Smithy Client**: A `smithy_client::Client<C, M, R>` struct that is responsible for gluing together the connector, middleware, and retry policy.
+This is not generated and lives in the `smithy-client` crate.
+- **Fluent Client**: A code-generated `Client<C, M, R>` that has methods for each service operation on it.
+  A fluent builder is generated alongside it to make construction easier.
+- **AWS Client**: A specialized Fluent Client that defaults to using a `DynConnector`, `AwsMiddleware`, and `Standard` retry policy.
 - **Shared Config**: An `aws_config::Config` struct that is responsible for storing shared configuration data that is used across all services.
 This is not generated and lives in the `aws-config` crate.
 - **Service-specific Config**: A code-generated `Config` that has methods for setting service-specific configuration.
 Each `Config` is defined in the `config` module of its parent service.
 For example, the S3-specific config struct is `use`able from `aws_sdk_s3::config::Config` and re-exported as `aws_sdk_s3::Config`.
+- **Standard retry behavior**: The standard set of retry rules across AWS SDKs.
+This mode includes a standard set of errors that are retried, and support for retry quotas.
+The default maximum number of attempts with this mode is three, unless `max_attempts` is explicitly configured.
+- **Adaptive retry behavior**: Adaptive retry mode dynamically limits the rate of AWS requests to maximize success rate.
+This may be at the expense of request latency.
+Adaptive retry mode is not recommended when predictable latency is important.
+  - _Note: supporting the "adaptive" retry behavior is considered outside the scope of this RFC_

 Configuring the maximum number of retries
 ------------

 This RFC will demonstrate _(with examples)_ the following ways that Users can set the maximum number of retry attempts:

-- By calling the max_attempts method on a service-specific config
+- By calling the `Config::retry_config(..)` or `Config::disable_retries()` methods when building a service-specific config
-- By calling the `aws_config::Config::max_attempts(..)` method when building a shared config
+- By calling the `Config::retry_config(..)` or `Config::disable_retries()` methods when building a shared config
 - By setting the `AWS_MAX_ATTEMPTS` environment variable

-The above list is in order of decreasing precedence e.g. setting maximum retry attempts with the `max_attempts` method will override a value set by `AWS_MAX_ATTEMPTS`.
+The above list is in order of decreasing precedence e.g. setting maximum retry attempts with the `max_attempts` builder method will override a value set by `AWS_MAX_ATTEMPTS`.

 _The default number of retries is 3 as specified in the [AWS SDKs and Tools Reference Guide](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-max_attempts.html)._